lowlight-ua/dos-pesos/README.md

-# Useless Greengrass project
+# DosPesos – a useless Greengrass project

 ## Overview

-This project is an experiment in automation of the creation/provisionong of AWS Greengrass core devices and connected IoT things.
+*DosPesos* is an exercise in in automation of the creation/provisionong of AWS Greengrass core devices and connected IoT things.
 You create and deploy any number of Greengrass cores, and any number of IoT things connected to the cores, by running CLI commands.
+Deprovisioning/uninsallation is automatic as well.

 Automation takes care of: